microsoft/api-guidelines/Guidelines.md

 }
 ```

-Note: If the collection is paginated the deltaLink will only be present on the final page but MUST reflect any changes to the data returned across all pages.
+Note: If the collection is paginated, the deltaLink will only be present on the final page but MUST reflect any changes to the data returned across all pages.

 ### 10.4.
 Contents of a delta link response
 Added/Updated entries MUST appear as regular JSON objects, with regular item properties.